MinionZ-UOM/ResQconnect/README.md

         source env/bin/activate
         ```
 5.  **OPTIONAL Script to start all the services at once**
-    -   You can start all the services required for the backend (celerty worker, MCP servers and FAST API) try running the following script if it fails follow the given steps :
+    -   You can start all the services required for the backend (celery worker, MCP servers and FAST API) try running the following script if it fails follow the given steps :
         ```bash
          .\setup_backend.ps1
         ```